 Leads two of the four resources (Health Systems Evidence and Social Systems Evidence) that feed into the Portal, including the policymaker content and Evidence Summaries, and leads the stakeholder engagement and media engagement activities.

-Physician; Associate Professor; Director, Division of e-Learning Innovation and machealth; and John R. Evans Chair in Health Sciences Educational Research and Instructional Development, McMaster University
+Physician; Professor; Director, Division of e-Learning Innovation and machealth; and John R. Evans Chair in Health Sciences Educational Research and Instructional Development, McMaster University

 Leads the design, development and administration of the website.